mjtpena/mjtpena.github.io/content/posts/2022/My Tools List.md

 title: "My Tech List 2022"
 draft: false
 url: /tools/2022/
 tags:
   - Productivity
   - Technology
+  - Tools
+  - Personal
 ---

 Here is a list of all the relevant technology set up that I use personally at work, home, and everything in between.
 I grouped them on different groups according to function.
 Nowadays, I tend to be minimalist on what I purchase both on hardware and software, and make sure that I am very intentional with their uses and not because of vanity / impulse buying.